ATTENTION Merit System Employees: Do not apply through this site.

 Click HERE for Salary Ranges

-Work involves the performance of journeyman level tasks in the mechanical repair and maintenance of heavy duty trucks, graders, bulldozers, backhoes, mowers, motorcycles, tractors, garbage packers, and other standard and specialized gasoline and diesel powered equipment.
-Work also involves giving guidance and assistance to less experienced employees working in the same unit.
-An employee in this position plans and carries out successive steps and resolves problems and deviations in accordance with instructions, policies, and accepted practice.
-Assignments are received orally or through work orders; the employee works under a supervisor and uses independent judgment as to the method of repair.
-Work is reviewed for technical conformance and consistency with practice and policy and the work is checked by the supervisor while in progress, upon completion, through reports or results obtained.
+Automotive Technicians working with Heavy Trucks are responsible for performing journeyman-level tasks in the mechanical repair and maintenance of heavy-duty trucks, garbage packers, and other standard and specialized gasoline and diesel-powered equipment.
+Incumbents are expected to inspect equipment in order to determine the need for maintenance and/or repair work.
+Automotive Technicians may also provide guidance and assistance to less experienced employees working in the same unit.
+An employee in this position plans expected to carry out their work duties in accordance with instructions, policies, and accepted practice.
+Automotive Technicians receive their assignments through work orders or directly from their supervisor.
+Employees work under the direction of a supervisor but are expected to use independent judgment as to the method of repair needed to complete the assigned task.
+Automotive Technicians’ work is reviewed for technical conformance and consistency with practice and policy, and the work is checked by the supervisor while in progress, upon completion, through reports, and/or results obtained.

 TYPICAL JOB DUTIES: